JayLZhou/JayLZhou.github.io/_pages/about.md

 #  News
+- *2025.03* 💥💥 Our paper about the systemly benchmarck and analysis of graph-based RAG is available on arXiv! [[arXiv]](https://www.arxiv.org/abs/2503.04338)!
 - *2025.01* 💥💥 One Paper "Efficient Historical Butterfly Counting in Large Temporal Bipartite Networks via Graph Structure-aware Index" is accepted by VLDB 2025!
 - *2024.12* 💥💥 One Paper "In-depth Analysis of Densest Subgraph Discovery in a Unified Framework" is accepted by VLDB 2025!